patricklafrance/wmfnext-shell/README.md

 ├────── RootLayout.tsx
 ```

+> For a real application, it is recommend to move the federated application shell into its own package to prevent the code from being bundled with the actual module code.
+If its not possible, at least declare the package as a shared singleton dependency.

-👉 Then, move the host application `App` component router initialization code to a reusable `useAppRouter(options)` hook in the `wmfnext-shared` project.
+👉 Then, refactor the host application's `App` component router initialization code into a reusable `useAppRouter(options)`:

 ```tsx
 // shared - useAppRouter.tsx